Welcome to the big leagues, Coach.

 Coach's woes have been further dented by the growing popularity of brands such as Michael Kors and Kate Spade, which offer products at a similar price point, but are regarded as more on-trend.

-Michael Kors on Tuesday said that same-store sales grew 28 percent in the third quarter of fiscal 2014.
+Michael Kors on Tuesday said that in the third quarter of fiscal 2014.
 The feat was even more impressive given nearly every other retailer was forced to slash prices to capture market share during the competitive holiday season.
 Particularly troublesome to Coach was the Kors management's bullish tone on men's, which has been one of the relatively strong areas for Coach, Wells Fargo analyst Paul Lejuez said.

 (Read more: The names that are shaping retail's revolution)